datopian/playbook/scqh/README.md

 ## Introduction

 Situation, Complication, Question, Hypothesis (SCQH) is a simple and powerful problem solving tool.
-It is especially useful for strategy and is part of the standard training in leading strategy consultancies such as Mckinsey.
+It is especially useful for strategy and is part of the standard training in leading strategy consultancies such as McKinsey.

 It can be used in a number of ways, from telling stories to structuring research programmes to planning projects.